eladyaniv01/SC2MapAnalysis/README.md

     **`region = map_data.regions[region_label]`**

-- get a region by quering a point ( for example the position of the enemy )
+- get a region by querying a point ( for example the position of the enemy )

     if the point is not inside a region, will return None

     **`region = map_data.in_region_p(point)`**

-- get an area by quering a point ( for example the position of the enemy )
+- get an area by querying a point ( for example the position of the enemy )

     will always return Area

     **`region = map_data.where(point)`**

-- get all constructs by quering a point ( for example the position of the enemy )
+- get all constructs by querying a point ( for example the position of the enemy )

-    will a list of area's the point is in ( for example a ramparea and a region could have mutual points )
+    will a list of area's the point is in ( for example a MDRampArea and a Region could have mutual points )

     **`region = map_data.where_all(point)`**